arcadeangel/coinop4charity/journal.md

 Sourcing and marketing brands the kids did not invent is a budget leak dressed up as professionalism.
 You pay for the name.
 You pay for the freight.
 You pay for the fear of getting a letter.
 And at the end of it you still do not own the thing.
 The art is not theirs.
 The games are not theirs.
 The next broken stick is “the charity’s problem,” not “our machine.”
 That is a terrible trade for a youth center and a worse trade for a nonprofit that is still writing checks out of pocket.

+That being said I'll keep restoring the cabinets we love until the end of time, and I'll keep putting them in front of kids... but the greater goal is creating our own system that shares all the games made in our safe spaces and allows them to get played across the entire network.
+Makes perfect sense on every level from scalability, engagement, checking off STEM boxes on annual grant requirements and giving someone a little bit of direction that might change their entire life and that of the future generations that follow in their footsteps.

 Building our own is cheaper.
 It is faster.
 It is the only version that actually teaches anything.

 A Raspberry Pi, a donated screen, a ten-dollar stick, and a weekend with markers will beat a licensed home cabinet on cost before lunch.
 Put the same kids on marquee art and a MAKE → SUBMIT loop and you are no longer delivering entertainment.
 You are delivering a system they can see, break, fix, and improve.
 That is STEM without the poster.
 Functions stop being abstract when the game they drew last Saturday is live on the cabinet by the door.